GabrieleMaurina/combinatorial_optimization_project/README.md

 # combinatorial_optimization_project
 Combinatorial Optimization Project

+Report.pdf is inside Report folder.
+It contains a detailed explanation of the project.

-Use the script run.sh to compile, run all benchmarks and generate the charts.
+Use script run.sh to compile code, run all benchmarks and generate charts.

+Code is split into ShortestPath and MaxFlow.